Teaching Reading Fluency in Structured Literacy

 • Automaticity (reading smoothly and quickly).

-They often need many more repetitions (40+ vs. 4–14 for typical peers) to gain word recognition.
+They usually need many more repetitions (40+ vs. 4–14 for typical peers) to gain word recognition.
 A private reading tutor can provide the structured, repeated practice that helps build these essential skills.

 Best Practices for Teaching Fluency